- owns or operates a pesticide business

 If the renewal application and fees have not been submitted by March 31, the licensee cannot renew their existing license.
 He or she will need to submit a New Applicator application and take and pass the required exams.

-- Ohio laws and regulations, safety procedures, and equipment.
+- Knowledge of Ohio laws and regulations, safety procedures, and equipment.

 - Agronomic pest control means the application of pesticides to agronomic crops for the control of pests, other than weeds and vertebrates.
 This category does not cover applications on ornamental nursery stock or turf.